inklesspen/alea/README.md

 ### Known Deficiencies

 * Alea uses SBCL extensions and doesn't even pretend to be portable to other CL implementations.
-* Alea currently doesn't actually roll dice, or do anything except sit in a channel.
+* Alea cannot be told to join any channels or quit (via in-irc commands)

 ### Copyright and License